-become leaders in Acute Care Surgery and Critical Care.
-The one-year
+Training Surgeons in Acute Care Surgery and Critical Care

-The program, which is accredited by the Accreditation Council of Graduate Medical Education (ACGME) Residency Review Committee, focuses on a broad-based curriculum in trauma and surgical critical care with multidisciplinary exposure in three high-acuity intensive care units: the Trauma Surgical ICU, the Surgical ICU, and the Cardiovascular Surgical ICU.
+The one-year SCC program, which is accredited by the Accreditation Council of Graduate Medical Education (ACGME) Residency Review Committee, focuses on a broad-based curriculum in trauma and surgical critical care with multidisciplinary exposure in four high-acuity intensive care units: the Trauma Surgical ICU, the Surgical ICU, the Cardiovascular Surgical ICU, and the Neurosciences ICU.

-Successful candidates will have completed an ACGME-accredited general surgery residency and be board eligible in general surgery.
-Consideration will also be given to exceptional candidates who have completed three years of general surgical training.
+Successful candidates for both the one-year SCC and two-year ACS fellowships will have completed an ACGME-accredited general surgery residency and be board eligible in general surgery.

 Beth Israel Deaconess Medical Center, a 621-bed adult tertiary/quaternary facility and Level 1 Trauma Center, is a major teaching hospital of Harvard Medical School.
-It is a founding member of CareGroup, an organized system of quality healthcare serving individuals, families, and communities in New England.
+It is part of the Beth Israel Lahey Health system of 13 hospitals, an organized system of quality healthcare serving individuals, families, and communities in New England.
 Beth Israel Deaconess Medical Center and Harvard Medical School are Equal Opportunity Employers.

 Applications to both the SCC and ACS Fellowships will be accepted through SAFAS.
 Applications are closed for 2023.
 Please contact us with any questions.